DonutEspresso/git-tag-changelog/README.md

 > Create change logs, saving them in git tag annotations

-This module relies on the defacto standard of semver like tags existing within a repository. i.e., v1.0.0, v1.5.0, v2.0.0, etc.
+This command line tool relies on the defacto standard of semver like tags existing within a repository. i.e., v1.0.0, v1.5.0, v2.0.0, etc.

 It uses these tags to determine commits, find delta commits between tags, and to generate changelogs based on those delta commits.
-These changelogs, in markdown format, are then saved to the annotation of a git tag.
+The changelog is actually just a grouping of commit messages using the prefix string of the commit message, assuming you are using something like conventional commit.
+The grouped commit messages are then saved to the annotation of a git tag.

 You can push these tags up to origin, and if you are using Github, it will automatically show up in the "releases" section of the repo.

+Note that this tool does not take the place of something like conventional commit tooling or release tooling - it merely crawls your commit messages, and creates a "changelog" that is then attached to existing tags within your repo.

 ## Getting Started